WinnieMadikizella/Bus-Transportation-Analysis/README.md

 # Bus Transportation Analysis Dashboard
-An interactive Excel dashboard analyzing bus transportation trends, usage, and performance for operational decision-making.
-Built using Excel with Power Query and PivotTables.
+An interactive Excel dashboard analyzing bus transportation trends, usage, and performance to support operational decision-making.
+Built using Excel with Power Query and PivotTables, this project transforms raw transportation data into actionable insights for better planning and resource allocation.

 Excited to share my latest project: an **interactive Bus Transportation Analysis dashboard built in Excel!**
 This project aimed to extract **actionable insights** from transportation data, empowering decision-makers and optimizing operations.